BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/labs/timer_part_two.md

 ## Clearing the Timer

 When the "reset" button is clicked we want to stop counting down, and reset our timer to its original value.

+## Going Further

+- Add a button to dynamically add more timers to the page
+  - Each timer should operate independently of the others